kabronius/wayfinder_dvl/README.md

 # wayfinder_dvl
 ## *Teledyne Wayfinder DVL package for ROS 2*
-This package is based on the integration script from the `dvl` `python`d river from Teledyne Marine.
+This package is based on the integration script from the `dvl` `python` driver from [Teledyne Marine](https://www.teledynemarine.com/en-us/support/Pages/WAYFINDER-DVL-DRIVER.aspx).